BrewPi/firmware/app/cbox/readme.md

 0A 00  # dump all values in the current profile
 [ 00 04 F1 5F 09 00 ]  # index 00, value F1 5F 09 00, which is little endian notation for 0x00095FF1, the time the device has been online in milliseconds.
 ```

+## Application objects

+### OneWire

+The OneWire object provides a one-wire bus.
+The application instantiates this as part of the board configuration.